Communication in aquatic animals: Visual

 Aquatic animals use visual signals such as movement, postures, colouration, patterns and size.
 A change in these visual traits can also be considered a signal.
 Coastal or oceanic species are more likely to use visual signals than species inhabiting the riverine or turbid environment, due to the poor light transmission in turbid areas or in areas with increasing depth and high habitat complexity.

 It is suggested that some fish and cephalopods can actively produce and regulate polarised light patterns for communication purposes using light-reflective structures on their bodies.
 For example, the loliginid squid has a stripe of iridophores along their dorsolateral side, commonly known as the 'red' stripe, which reflects polarised light at oblique angles.
 The degree and pattern of polarisation on the loliginid squid can be controlled using physiological processes.

 Visual signals are detected in animals by photoreceptors.
 Some semi-aquatic mammals have adaptations for visions (larger eyes, tapetum) that allow them to see and potentially communicate using visual signals even in low light conditions.
-In some fish, mantis shrimp and squid, their eyes have a specific photoreceptor structure/orientation that is thought to give them the ability to detect polarised light.
+In some fish, mantis shrimp, and squid, their eyes have a specific photoreceptor structure/orientation that is thought to give them the ability to detect polarized light.

 Unlike in the air, the specific light spectral bandwidth and intensity changes across water habitats.
-The spectral sensitivity of an animal's retinal photoreceptors appears to depend on the colour of the water they live in and can sometimes shift when they move to a different location to maximise visual acuity.
+The spectral sensitivity of an animal's retinal photoreceptors appears to depend on the colour of the water they live in and can sometimes shift when they move to a different location to maximize visual acuity.